 "If someone asks, then of course you don't say 'No', but I'm not counting on it," Petersen explained in a recent interview.
 "I have already booked my summer holiday."

-Though he does not take himself too seriously, the Petersen family may have to wait to slap on the sunscreen as the numbers he is producing make a serious, compelling case for him to be — at the very least — in contention for a place in Joachim Löw's squad.
+Though he does not take himself too seriously, the Petersen family may have to wait to slap on the sunscreen after he was named in Joachim Löw's preliminary 26-man squad.

-That tally puts him two goals ahead of the next-best German forwards, Kevin Volland, Mark Uth, Niclas Füllkrug and Timo Werner, the RB Leipzig striker who is all but certain to be going to Russia, most likely as Löw's first-choice forward.
-Another candidate, Bayern's Sandro Wagner, has just six to his name.
+That tally put him one goal ahead of the next-best German forwards, Mark Uth, Niclas Füllkrug, and Kevin Volland - and two clear of Timo Werner, the RB Leipzig striker who is all but certain to be going to Russia, most likely as Löw's first-choice forward.

 Impressed yet?
-Well, put Petersen's goals into context, and his tally is all the tastier: Freiburg have found the net only 25 times all season, and his team are just five points above the relegation/promotion play-off spot.
-That means, the team are not creating hatfuls of chances, yet Petersen is still scoring.
+Well, put Petersen's goals into context, and his tally is all the tastier: Freiburg found the net only 32 times all season.
+Even though the team did not create hatfuls of chances, Petersen still scored a bundle of goals.

 Anything but a club of hipster cool, Freiburg's image as a side as welcoming as a generous slice of Black Forest gateau does not help Petersen's cause as they rarely generate headlines.
 But the reputation Petersen has built — or has had built for him — is the other hurdle he has to overcome.